 My answer is simple: music intervals are the building blocks of harmony.
 Without some basic prior knowledge of music intervals, you would find scales, chords and music progressions very difficult to comprehend.

 Now, there are 2 types of music intervals; namely harmonic and melodic.
 Melodic intervals refer to playing 2 notes of the interval separately while harmonic intervals refer to playing 2 notes at the same time.

 In order to name intervals, the lower note is always taken as the reference and the distance to the higher note is then counted (in terms of semi tones).
 Let’s say we are given 2 notes, C & D. In this case, the lower note ( C ) is taken as reference.

 I have summarized all the music intervals into a table using C as the lower note.

 To keep things simple, let’s use the C major scale to help reinforce some concepts.

-On the guitar, C-D are 2 semi tones apart ( 2 frets apart ).
+On the guitar, C-D is 2 semi tones apart ( 2 frets apart ).
 Hence, the interval between C-D is a major 2nd.

-On the guitar, C-G are 7 semitones apart ( 7 frets apart ).
+On the guitar, C-G is 7 semitones apart ( 7 frets apart ).
 Hence, the interval between C-G is a perfect 5th.

 What happens if you have a D-G# interval?
 How would you name it now?